kraluc/vincentricci/README.md

-# vincentricci
-home directory zshell customization
+# zshell customization

 These files contain some customized settings that I gleaned from other people's posts.

-###  Custom P10k Zsh prompt when Virtual Environment is activated
+###  Custom P10k when Virtual Environment is activated

    *  ***Problem***: When you activate a new virtual environment, the prompt does NOT show it